-Very young kids don’t have the control of body movement to lean backwards and walk, but ducking under the bar is just as much fun.
+Very young kids don’t have the control of body movement to lean backward and walk, but ducking under the bar is just as much fun.

 Musical Hide and Seek

 You may already be familiar with this patience practicing activity.
-Wrap and item in several layers of newspaper, then pass it around in a circle, each person removing a layer.
+Wrap an item in several layers of newspaper, then pass it around in a circle, each person removing a layer.

 Going on a Lion Hunt

-This is fun call and response music and movement activity you can do inside or outside.
-Have your child follow you around a use hand motions for binoculars and “hunt” for different animals.
+This is a fun call and response music and movement activity you can do inside or outside.
+Have your child follow you around use hand motions for binoculars (or use kids binoculars) and “hunt” for different animals.